Newsletter

 What Berlin Studio Owners Wish You Knew About Using Third-Party Platforms

+In Berlin’s yoga, Pilates and fitness scene, one thing has become increasingly clear: third-party platforms are running the show.
 What began as a helpful way to explore different studios throughout the city has evolved into something much larger, bordering on a monopoly.
 Studios that got in early and made contracts before third-party platforms were as ubiquitous, are the ones reaping the benefits, while newer studios struggle to keep up.

 Samhain: A Journey Between Worlds